Nystya/Rust-Lists/README.md

 # Rust-Lists
-A list of different implementations of Linked-Lists in Rust
+Contains a list of different implementations of Linked-Lists in Rust